Press inquiries, websites, social media, writing, editing, multimedia production, and public outreach

 Megan McCain has always liked using her hands to create things, ranging from art projects to human heart cells that grow on silicon chips.
 “I’ve always loved building things and doing crafts, …

 A mouse kidney one month after acute injury.
 Cells that proliferated in response to the injury are shown in green.
-(Image by Louisa M. S. Gerhardt/McMahon Lab)
+(Image by Louisa M. S. Gerhardt/McMahon Lab); featured image for The same cell type can help or hinder repair after acute kidney injury

 The same cell type can help or hinder repair after acute kidney injury